AIR – ARTIST IN RESIDENCE Niederösterreich: One- to Two-Month Residencies

 To promote international exchange, the federal state of Lower Austria has established an artist-in-residence program with five studio apartments and a large common room on the top floor of the former carpet factory within the Art Mile in Krems (Kunstmeile Krems).
 To ensure diversity, a vibrant atmosphere, and the opportunity for both international and interdisciplinary exchange, the program awards its scholarships to artists from many different countries who work in the visual arts, literature, architecture, and music.

-Through an exchange program, SAIC artists are provided a furnished apartment and a shared studio space from June 15 to August 15 each summer.
+Through an exchange program between SAIC and AIR – ARTIST IN RESIDENCE Niederösterreich, SAIC faculty residents are provided a furnished apartment and a shared studio space from June 14 to August 16 each summer.
 In exchange, artists from Austria are awarded SAIC-sponsored residencies in Chicago from June 1 to August 1 each summer.

 While there are multiple international artists-in-residence in Krems at any one time, each is sponsored by a different organization.
 Consider this an unstructured and independent residency with informal support from the sponsoring agency.
-SAIC provides a $1500 stipend per month to assist with travel expenses.
-Travel by train or car to Vienna (2 hrs), or to Venice, Prague, and Budapest (5 hrs).
-Knowledge of German is extremely helpful but not required.
+SAIC provides a $1,500.00 stipend per month to assist with travel expenses.
+Knowledge of German is helpful but not required.

-Once selected, recipients are asked to provide extensive documentation of their practice to the sponsoring arts organization in Krems, and submit a final report to be posted on their website.
+Once selected, recipients are asked to provide extensive documentation of their practice to the sponsoring arts organization in Krems and to submit a final report to be posted on their website.

-Applicants are asked to prioritize residency dates for either a one- or two-month residency:
+Applicants will be asked to prioritize residency dates for either a one– or two–month residency:

-- Proposal: One to two page description of project and its relevance to both your practice and the region or site, including the potential for completed works or outcomes.
-Include images as appropriate.
+- Proposal: One- to two-page description of project and its relevance to your practice, including the potential for completed works or outcomes.